aws-samples/apigw-multi-region-failover/service2/README.md

-# Serverless patterns - Multi-Region REST API Failover: Service 2
+# Amazon API Gateway Multi-Region Public REST API Failover: Service 2

 Service2 consists of a regional rest API with a single root path calling a Lambda function.